SamProf/MatBlazor/README.md

 Complete all Blazor dependencies.

-- .NET Core 3.0 Preview 4 SDK (3.0.0-preview4-19216-03)
+- .NET Core 3.0 Preview 9 SDK
-- Visual Studio 2019 Preview 4 with the ASP.NET and web development workload selected.
+- Visual Studio 2019 Preview with the ASP.NET and web development workload selected.
 - The latest Blazor extension from the Visual Studio Marketplace.
-- The Blazor templates on the command-line: dotnet new -i Microsoft.AspNetCore.Blazor.Templates::3.0.0-preview4-19216-03

 ## Installation